 Learn about the latest developments in theory and practice in the rapidly advancing fields of psychology, and apply this knowledge to the world around you to better understand the people and processes you encounter in everyday life.

-Psychology is the study of behavior and mind, embracing all aspects of conscious and unconscious experience.
+Psychology is the study of mind and behavior, embracing conscious and unconscious processes and experiences.
 As an academic discipline and a social science, psychology seeks to understand the causes and purposes of behavior by utilizing scientific methods to establish general principles.

 Attributes of Successful Psychology Professionals